Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-unit-metrics.md

 ---
-title: Custom Units with Discovery and Traceability Agents
+title: Use Custom Units with Discovery and Traceability Agents
-linkTitle: Custom Units with Discovery and Traceability Agents
+linkTitle: Use Custom Units with Discovery and Traceability Agents
 draft: false
 weight: 10
 ---